 Hi, everyone.
 I’m Max Keeling and I’m Head of the Expat Advisory Team here at Providend.

 And our Head of Solutions, Chye Hsern, has just written his update that goes out to all clients on a monthly basis and he’s just done the review of the first quarter.
 So I thought I’d do a quick video to just pull out what I think is some of the key points that Chye Hsern wrote about.

-Now, unless you’ve been living under a rock, you will know that the first quarter, from the financial markets point of view, has been pretty bad.
+Now, unless you’ve been living under a rock, you will know that in the first quarter, from the financial market’s point of view, has been pretty bad.
 In fact, it has been one of the worst quarters we’ve had or is the worst quarter we’ve had since 2008.
 And anyone that’s got a stock market portfolio will know that March was pretty brutal.

 It’s one of the fastest falls that we’ve seen in U.S. stocks.
 In fact, it only takes 16 days for the market to fall into an official bear market.
-Now, official bear market is a 20% fall from the peak.
-So we’re definitely in bear market territory.
+Now, the official bear market is a 20% fall from the peak.
+So we’re definitely in the bear market territory.